ilblackdragon/django-themes/README.rst

 ##############

 **Django themes** is django application that brings a flexible, configurable theming system to any Django project.

 Main features:

-    - Different templates and statis\media on different themes.
+- Different templates and statis\media for different themes.
-    - Each user can use own theme
+- Each user can choose different theme to use
 - Overriding templates from default theme
 - Support Jinja2

 .. contents::